moinm3uw/Bomber/README.md

 #### `XXXX-XX-XX:`
 - Updated to **Unreal Engine 5.6**.
 - Moved level generation to background thread, reducing main thread time from 60ms to 13ms
+- Optimized level generation with a single-pass algorithm for large level support, reducing 40x40 map creation time from >1000ms to under 1ms.
  ---
 #### `2025-06-30:`
 - Updated to **Unreal Engine 5.5**.